traversc/calib/README.md

 make simulate num_molecules=1000
 ```

-Will generate paired-end reads using all the default simulation parameters (check Makefile header) but with `num_molecules` of 1000.
+This will generate paired-end reads using all the default simulation parameters (check Makefile header) but with `num_molecules` of 1000.

 # Citation